antiroyalty/ca-climate-action-initiative/electricity_cost_calculator/README.md

 # Intro
-The Electricity Cost Calculator is a comprehensive tool designed to estimate the cost of electricity consumption for residential or commercial properties.
-It takes into account various factors such as utility costs, infrastructure costs, time-of-use rates, solar panel generation, and the efficiency of heating systems like heat pumps.
+The Electricity Cost Calculator is a tool for estimating the cost of electricity consumption for residential use.
+It considers utility costs, infrastructure costs, time-of-use rates, solar panel generation, and the efficiency of heating systems like heat pumps.

-# Project Setup
+# Setup

 ### Prerequisites